skyslide22/blendermania-addon/README.md

 # Blender Addon for Trackmania and ManiaPlanet
 This addon is for Blender 3.0+, it will simplify all necessary steps and help you with:
-- creating icons from different perspectives
+- creating icons
-- creating materials which have the game textures applied in blender automatically (if downloaded)
+- creating materials for the games
-- download and install the game textures(zip/dds) and the nadeoimporter.exe with one click
+- install NadeoImporter.exe with one click
-- export your blocks with one click in the right folders (collections are exported, not the objects!)
+- install textures with one click
-- convert your exported blocks with one click, with progressbar and error reporting
+- install assets with one click
+- export items(collections) as .fbx
+- convert exported .fbx files to .gbx (game format)
 - documentation (in dev...) https://images.mania.exchange/com/skyslide/Blender-Addon-Tutorial/

 ## Todo list